scrapy/scrapy/docs/topics/practices.rst

 Common Practices
 ================

-The section documents sommon common practices when using Scrapy.
-These are things that don't often fall into other specific sections, or cover many of them.
+This section documents common practices when using Scrapy.
+These are things that cover many topics and don't often fall into any other specific section.

 .. _run-from-script:

 Run Scrapy from a script
 ========================

-You can use the :ref:`API <topics-api>` to run script from a script, instead of the typical way of running Scrapy via ``scrapy crawl``.
+You can use the :ref:`API <topics-api>` to run Scrapy from a script, instead of the typical way of running Scrapy via ``scrapy crawl``.

 What follows is a working example of how to do that, using the `testspiders`_ project as example.
-Remember that Scrapy is asynchronous so you need run inside the Twisted reactor.
+Remember that Scrapy is built on top of the Twisted asynchronous networking library, so you need run it inside the Twisted reactor.

 ::